 The following GovTech article attempts to say yes.
 It may be an article you find somewhat interesting.
-Or, if you have been burned by Enterprise Architecture in the past like many, you might find it trite.
+Or, if burned by Enterprise Architecture in the past like many, you might find it trite.
 Or, you might be able to riff on it.
-Here’s what are some 101 points one can get out of it:

-- EA lacks support because people don’t understand what it is
+- EA lacks support because people do not understand what it is

 - Using the “building a home from a blueprint” analogy can help (to a degree)